Skip to content

 Subscription-averseLook hard at a subscription-free ring like RingConn first, or the Samsung Galaxy Ring if you are in the Samsung ecosystem.
 The Oura membership is a real ongoing cost.

-Focused on cardiovascular or sleep-breathing trackingThe new nighttime breathing trends are a genuine reason to be interested, and the opt-in blood pressure study is worth watching, especially through the menopause transition.
+Focused on cardiovascular or sleep-breathing trackingThe new nighttime breathing trends are reason to be interested, and the opt-in blood pressure study is worth watching, especially through the menopause transition.

 Author